berehovskyi/apex-stream/docs/Functional-Built-In-Classes/SObjectCollectors.md

 ##### `public static Collector joining(SObjectField field)`

-Returns a `Collector` that concatenates `fieldName` String values of the SObject input arguments.
+Returns a `Collector` that concatenates `field` String values of the SObject input arguments.

 ###### Parameters